buildtesters/buildtest/docs/feature_overview.rst

 -----------------------

 buildtest use the ``argcomplete`` python module to autocomplete buildtest argument.
 Just press TAB key on the keyboard to fill in the arguments.
+It is highly recommended to use the :ref:`autocomplete` feature when using buildtest.

 ..
 Note:: Please be patient!
 You may need to press the TAB key few times before it shows all the arguments